-Food in Kastellorizon is really great and consists mainly of fish and seafood.
-The taverns all served very well-cooked meals with relatively low prices.
-The local fishermen provide daily with delicious Mediterranean fish!
+The food in Kastellorizon is great and consists mainly of fish and seafood.
+The taverns all served very well-cooked meals at relatively low prices.
+The local fishermen provide daily delicious Mediterranean fish!

 Later he gave me a ride on his boat around the town and we had a beer at the other side of the port from his house.

 The next day I found myself at another local house where they were preparing a Judah mannequin that would get burned on Easter day.
-The mannequin was made by a Dutch lady who is staying many years on the island and used to keep a puppet theater back in her hometown in the Netherlands.
+The mannequin was made by a Dutch lady who stayed many years on the island and used to keep a puppet theatre back in her hometown in the Netherlands.

-Good Friday, as in most places around Greece, the most photogenic event takes place, the litany of the Epitaph (the tomb of the Christ).
-The Epitaph is prepared inside the church and on Friday night, it is being carried around the town and people follow along with lit candles, chanting.
+Good Friday, as in most places around Greece, the most photogenic event takes place, the procession of the Epitaphios (the tomb of Christ).
+The Epitaph is prepared inside the church and on Friday night, it is carried around the town and people follow along with lit candles, chanting.
 The Epitaph is being escorted by small children and the army force.

-The litany then goes back and brings the Epitaph back to the church.
+The procession then goes back and brings the Epitaph back to the church.

 I always like spending Easter in small places with not too many people.
 Especially the Greek islands have very nice traditions and atmosphere during Easter.
-I spent Easter day with my new friend Stavros and brought to him some roast lamp from a local tavern.
-He kept his door open and was blowing up balloons to give away to all the children passing by.
+I spent Easter day with my new friend Stavros and brought to him some roast lamb from a local tavern.
+He kept his door open and blew up balloons to give away to all the children passing by.